SxC97/Yabai-Spaces/README.md

 ## Features
 * User Customizable colors, numbers, unicode icons, fonts and sizes.
   * Well documented.
-Allows for even novice users to make changes as they want.
+Allows for even novice users to easily make changes.
   * Emoji Support!
   * Multilingual support (_probably_).
   * Compact mode to save space.
 * Fast!
 Code runs in log(n) time.
-Performance could probably be increased with a little refactoring to reduce programs called.
+Performance could probably be increased with a little refactoring to reduce programs calls.
 * Supports all versions of MacOS supported by Bitbar (_probably_).
 * Multi monitor support.
 * Deep integration with Yabai and SKHD